-The DGVCL has submitted Rs.
-174.00 Crore towards actual employee cost in the truing up for FY 2010-11.
-The employee cost approved for FY 2010-11 in the Tariff order of 31st March, 2010 and submitted by DGVCL in the truing up for FY 2010-11 are as given in the Table below:
+The MGVCL has submitted Rs.
+226.00 Crore towards actual employee cost in the truing up for FY 2010-11.
+The employee cost approved in Tariff order of 31st March, 2010, and submitted by MGVCL in the truing up are as given in the Table below:

-Table 4.14: Employee cost submitted by DGVCL in the truing up for FY 2010-11
+Table 4.14: Employee cost submitted by MGVCL in the truing up for FY 2010-11

-(Rs.
-Crore)
+(NS.
+CIOIE)

-Particulars FY 2010-11 (Approved in Tariff Order) FY 2010-11 (Submitted in Truing up)
+Particulars FY 2010-11 (Approved in Tariff Order) FY 2010-11 (submitted in Truing up)

-Employee Cost 116.52 174
+Employee Cost 200.46 226.00

-The DGVCL has submitted that the employee cost was incurred on the basis of the guidelines issued by the competent authorities like the State Government and that the entire expenditure estimated is a legitimate expenditure and any variation is beyond its control.
-It is further submitted that the impact of the Sixth Pay Commission was not considered by the Commission while approving the employee cost of FY 2010-11, which came into effect from 1st January 2006 and resulted in an average increase of around 28% to 30% in its employee cost.
-DGVCL has also submitted that the 6% hike approved in the previous MYT Order does not compensate for the actual increase of salary cost, which includes the commission to consider the variation in employee cost as uncontrollable and accordingly give appropriate treatment for the same.
-DGVCL has estimated a loss of Rs.
-57.48 Crore on account of such uncontrollable factors.
+The MGVCL has submitted that the employee cost was incurred on the basis of the guidelines issued by the competent authorities like the State Government and therefore the entire expenditure estimated is a legitimate expenditure and any variation is beyond its control.
+It is further submitted that the 6% hike approved in the previous MYT order does not compensate the increases due to salary related aspects including hikes, DA increase / mergers etc. MGVCL has requested to consider the variation in employee cost as uncontrollable and accordingly give appropriate treatment for the same.
+MGVCL has estimated a loss of Rs.
+25.54 Crore on account of uncontrollable factor.

-The DGVCL has compared the actual employee cost of Rs.
-174.00 Crore incurred during FY 2010-11 with Rs.
-116.52 Crore approved in the Tariff Order for FY 2010-11.
-The employee cost approved in the MYT order and Tariff Order for FY 2010-11 is the same.
-The actual employee cost, as per the audited annual accounts for FY 2010-11, is Rs.
-174.47 Crore.
-The increase is mainly on account of the impact of the Sixth Pay Commission recommendations.
+The MGVCL has compared the actual employee cost of Rs.
+226.00 Crore incurred during FY 2010-11 with Rs.
+200.46 Crore considered in the Tariff Order for FY 2010-11.
+The employee cost approved in the MYT order and Tariff Order for FY 2010-11 is the same for FY 2010-11.
+The actual employee cost as per the audited annual accounts for FY 2010-11 is Rs.
+225.93 Crore.
+The increase is mainly on account of the impact of the Sixth Pay Commission recommendations and due to increase in dearness allowance.

-The Commission is of the view that the additional salary cost is on account of implementation of the Sixth Pay Commission recommendations, and allows it to be treated as an uncontrollable expense.
+The Commission considers the employee cost as a controllable expense, which is in line with the MYT Regulations.
+However, in view of the fact that the additional expenses on account of implementation of the Sixth Pay Commission recommendations the Commission allows it to be treated as an uncontrollable expense.

 The Commission, accordingly, approves the employee cost at Rs.
-174.47 Crore in the truing up for FY 2010-11.
+225.93 Crore in the truing up for FY 2010-11.

-4.5.3 Repairs & Maintenance (R&M) Expenses
+4.5.3 Repairs & Maintenance (R&M) expenses

-The DGVCL has submitted Rs.
-20.00 Crore towards R&M expenses in the truing up for FY 2010-11.
-The R&M expenses approved for FY 2010-11 in the Tariff order of 31st March, 2010 and submitted by DGVCL in the truing up for FY 2010-11 are as given in the Table below:
+The MGVCL has submitted Rs.
+32.00 Crore towards R&M expenses in the truing up for FY 2010-11.
+The R&M expenses approved in Tariff order of 31st March, 2010, and submitted by MGVCL in the truing up are as given in the Table below: